Link Search Menu Expand Document

 Threats detected (last 5 min) Number of threats detected in the previous five minutes.

-Stats Click the stats icon to view the following IDS/IPS statistics for the appliance: Packets per second sent to the IDS/IPS, IPS Flow Drops (Cumulative), Threats Detected, and Bits per second sent to the IDS/IPS.
+Stats Click the stats icon to view the following IDS/IPS statistics for the appliance: IPS Flow Drops per minute, Packets per second sent to the IDS/IPS, Threats Detected, Bits per second sent to the IDS/IPS, and Over Subscription Drops (Cumulative).

 Prerequisites for IDS/IPS